Land of Fire and Ice

 Itinerary 15 Days

-Höfn and the Vatnajökull Glacier6 days.
-From Reykjavík, journey east to Höfn, a remote gateway to the mighty Vatnajökull Glacier, the world's third largest ice cap after Antarctica and Greenland.
+Höfn and the Vatnajökull GlacierDays 5-10.
+From Reykjavík, journey east to Höfn, a remote gateway to the mighty Vatnajökull Glacier, the world's largest ice cap outside of the Arctic and Antarctica.
 Cruise through a glacial lagoon between fantastically shaped icebergs.
 Participate in dynamic field-based seminars with experts on glaciology and climate change.
 Camp on a vast glacial moraine in the heart of Skaftafell National Park.
 Don crampons and ice axes to trek over the massive ice cap with certified local guides.
-Ride Icelandic horses to black-sand beaches, or visit the remote original landing place of the Vikings, a peninsula of rugged cliffs dotted with puffins.
-Interview local fishermen about changes in the composition of fish stocks and seabird populations caused by warming waters.
+Ride Icelandic horses; photograph unique rock formations along black-sand beaches; or visit the remote original landing place of the Vikings, a peninsula of rugged cliffs dotted with puffins.
+Investigate changes in the composition of fish stocks and seabird populations caused by warming waters.
 Explore Iceland's southern coast and remote glacial valleys with your On Assignment team, and report back to the group on what you find.